MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-install.md

 ---
-title: Install the microsft fabric capacity metrics app
+title: Install the Microsoft Fabric capacity metrics app
-description: Learn how to install the microsft fabric capacity metrics app.
+description: Learn how to install the Microsoft Fabric capacity metrics app.
 author: KesemSharabi
 ms.author: kesharab
 ms.topic: how to